Sour Crop in Chickens: Cause, Treatment and Prevention

 Before getting into the details about the sour crop in chickens’ cause, treatment, and prevention, let’s first know what a chicken crop is and how digestion in birds works.
 Doing so gives you a clearer understanding of this health issue and better knowledge about your flock.

-A chicken crop is a unique part of chicken anatomy that serves as food storage in the bird’s digestion process.
+A chicken crop is a unique part of chicken anatomy serving food storage in the bird’s digestion process.

-From the mouth, food travels into the esophagus which serves as the pathway between the mouth and crop.
+Food travels into the esophagus from the mouth, which serves as the pathway between the mouth and the crop.

-It then lands on the crop which acts as the holding area for food as chickens typically digest their food overnight.
+It then lands on the crop, the holding area for food, as chickens typically digest their food overnight.
 Imagine it as a pantry that temporarily stores food while your chicken does activities throughout the day.

-You know your chicken’s crop is full when it looks like a lump near its breast bone.
-Bacteria in the crop break down food further into more digestible pieces before moving it into the proventriculus or gizzard.
+You know your chicken’s crop is full when it looks like a lump near its breastbone.
+The softened food in the crop is then moved further into the proventriculus or gizzard.

-More enzymes are added as the food goes into the walnut-sized gizzard where tiny stones and grit turn food into a paste.
-Afterwhich, this paste is passed onto the small and large intestine where nutrients are absorbed.
+As the food goes into the walnut-sized gizzard, more enzymes are added, where tiny stones and grit turn food into a paste.
+After which, this paste is passed onto the small and large intestines, where nutrients are absorbed.

-After all the digesting, it then turns into waste which is released out of your chicken’s body through the cloaca.
+After all the digesting, it turns into waste released out of your chicken’s body through the cloaca.

 To visualize the chicken’s digestive tract, watch this video:

-When there are too many bacteria in the crop, typically yeast, that is when sour crop in chickens occurs.
+When there are too many bacteria in the crop, typically yeast, sour crop in chickens occurs.

 Sour crop is a common problem when raising backyard chickens.
 Don’t fret, though, as it is not contagious and will not affect the entire coop.
 However, you still need to address it right away to avoid complications.